sadebare/Demo_project/README.md

 13. The deployed application is shown below
 ![app](./images/app.png)

+14. Finally once we are done we can get to delete the cluster using the command

+                eksctl delete cluster --name new-cluster --region region-code

 ##  Bonus
 ### I have created a Contineous Integration Pipeline to build and push the application to my dockerhub which is located at the .github/workflows directory.